 The Seven Bridges Platform has a user-friendly graphical interface to facilitate your interaction with the Platform.
 You can build custom analysis workflows, change tool parameters, and keep track of workflow versions using the workflow editor.
 You can view all task details, including input files, workflow specifications, and output files, on the task page.
 You can also visualize the results of your analysis by using the integrated Seven Bridges Genome Browser.

 The main dashboard is the first page you see when you log into the Seven Bridges Platform.
 It provides information about your projects, your tasks, apps, and data.
-The dashboard has two main panels: Projects and Analyses which include Tasks and Data Cruncher analyses.
+The dashboard has two main panels: Projects and Analysis which include Tasks, Data Studio analyses, and RHEO automation runs.